 Where will you live during construction?

 It’s a factor often overlooked by homeowners, but will your home be habitable during the construction of your extension?
-Depending on the work, your water may have to be shut off, you’ll have builders moving material and waste through your home, and you may lose vital space - like your bathroom or kitchen.
+Depending on the work, your water may have to be shut off; you’ll have builders moving material and waste through your home; you may even lose vital spaces, such as your bathroom or kitchen.